factorial-io/fabalicious/README.md

 This will print all host configuration for the host `staging`.

-Here are all possible kyes documented:
+Here are all possible keys documented:
 * `host`, `user`, `port` and optionally `password` is used to connect via SSH to the remote machine.
 Please make sure SSH key forwarding is enabled on your installation. `password` should only used as an exception.
 * `type` defines the type of installation.
 Currently there are four types available:
     * `dev` for dev-installations, they won't backup the databases on deployment